Brain Science

 A range of experiments during the past decade have shown that magnesium is a brain booster.
 For example, in tests on laboratory animals, researchers at MIT have demonstrated that magnesium can increase learning abilities and memory.

-Using specialized magnesium supplements, Guosong Liu, who is now at the Center for Learning and Memory at Tsinghua University in Beijing, China, has shown that magnesium may enhance brain power in both the young and oldi.
+Using specialized magnesium supplements, Guosong Liu, who is now at the Center for Learning and Memory at Tsinghua University in Beijing, China, has shown that magnesium may enhance brain power in both the young and old.

-“We found that elevation of brain magnesium led to significant enhancement of spatial and associative memory in both young and aged (animals),” says researcher Liu.
+“We found that elevation of brain magnesium led to significant enhancement of spatial and associative memory in both young and aged animals,” says researcher Liu.

 “Half the population of the industrialized countries has a magnesium deficit, which increases with aging.
 If normal or even higher levels of magnesium can be maintained, we may be able to significantly slow age-related loss of cognitive function and perhaps prevent or treat diseases that affect cognitive function,” Liu says.